shin-carpediem/Djamazon/README.md

 .
 ```

-- [ ] check ”dotenv” has already installed, and if not, install it.
+- [ ] Check ”dotenv” has already installed, and if not, install it.

 ```
 $ pip install dotenv
 ```

-- [ ] write some code at wsgi file uniqe to pythonanywhere
+- [ ] Write some code at wsgi file uniqe to pythonanywhere

 ```
 import os